-The FDA’s Preventive Controls for Human Food regulation was published on September 17, 2015.
-It applies to facilities required to register with FDA under section 415 of the Food, Drug, & Cosmetic Act, and these facilities must comply if they manufacture, process, pack, or hold human food.
-Compliance with this rule became mandatory for large firms in September 2016, and compliance deadlines for “small businesses” (September 18, 2017) is quickly approaching.
-For this particular FSMA regulation, food companies are required to have a food safety plan in place, and this plan needs to be developed by a Preventive Controls Qualified Individual (PCQI).
+The FDA’s Preventive Controls for Human Food regulation applies to facilities required to register with FDA under section 415 of the Food, Drug, & Cosmetic Act.
+These facilities must comply if they manufacture, process, pack, or hold human food.
+For this particular FSMA regulation, food companies must have a food safety plan in place, and this plan needs to be developed by a Preventive Controls Qualified Individual (PCQI).

-According to the FDA’s definition, a PCQI is someone who has “successfully completed training in the development and application of risk-based preventive controls at least equivalent to that received under a standardized curriculum recognized as adequate by FDA or be otherwise qualified through job experience to develop and apply a food safety system.”
+A PCQI is someone who’s “completed training in the development and application of risk-based preventive controls at least equivalent to that received under a standardized curriculum recognized as adequate by FDA or be otherwise qualified through job experience to develop and apply a food safety system.”

-A careful examination of current PCQI positions to be filled starts to identify what food manufacturing employers and HR departments are expecting.
+A careful examination of open PCQI positions starts to identify what food manufacturing employers and HR departments are looking for.

 For example, one job description for a quality assurance manager for a manufacturing company in Omaha reads:

 “In addition to being PCQI certified, the qualified candidate must have experience with HACCP Programs, GMPs, SSOPs, SOPs, USDA & FDA, and SQF experience.”

 Another for a manager of food safety in New Jersey reads:

 “Must be PCQI qualified with at least three years of experience in food safety related to manufacturing, or distribution, knowledge of Good Laboratory Practices and laboratory skills, possess a working knowledge of GFSI standards, and internal or lead auditor certification (SQF, FSSC22000, and BRC) are a plus.”